Imago

 “We love Brendan and support his decision to seek professional help,” he said.
 “Taking this step requires courage, and our primary focus is on him as a person.”

 For years, gambling scandals in college sports lived in the shadows.
 But that changed when Brendan Sorsby’s name surfaced.
 According to reports, the NCAA is now investigating him for placing “thousands of online bets” across multiple sports.
-Back in 2022, during his freshman year at Indiana, he allegedly bet on his own team to win.
-Under NCAA guidelines, betting on your own team can bring on a permanent ban.
-That’s a serious concern at the highest level of the sport because of who he is.
+The situation escalated when reports surfaced that the NCAA is investigating Sorsby for placing “thousands of online bets,” including a particularly damning allegation from his 2022 freshman season at Indiana, where he allegedly bet on his own team.
+This is an act that could trigger a permanent ban under NCAA rules.

 This is a quarterback who threw for over 7,000 yards and 60 touchdowns.
 He was supposed to walk into Texas Tech and elevate a playoff contender as a face-of-the-program type in the NIL era.
 Now he could be facing penalties that could range from losing half a season to losing his eligibility.